mspaintmsi/superUser/README.md

 - Multiple options can be grouped together (e.g., `/wrs`).
 - `command_to_run` is the filename of an executable (.exe) or script (.cmd), followed by parameters.
 If not specified, `cmd.exe` is started.
-- The `/s` option only works with superUser 5.5.

 ## Exit Codes